JB1905/react-figma-ui/README.md

 Param | Description
 -|-
 `tint` |
 `destructive` |

 ---

 ### Checkbox

-To use the checkbox, use the following HTML markup.
-Remember each checkbox should get a unique ID that is referenced in the label.
-This ensures the checkbox and the entire label are clickable.
+To use the checkbox, use the following component.
+Remember each checkbox should get a unique ID.

 ```jsx
 import { Checkbox } from 'react-figma-ui';